jpata/CMSSW.jl/README.md

-ROOT.jl
+CMSSW.jl
 =======

-A toy experiment interfacing ROOT (http://root.cern.ch) and Julia (http://julialang.org) through FWLite.
+A toy experiment interfacing CMSSW (http://root.cern.ch) and Julia (http://julialang.org) through FWLite.
 Note that this is highly experimental, very much WIP and expected to change.

 Julia is a quickly-evolving language for technical computing which executes at near-C speeds on LLVM.
-ROOT is a data analysis library widely used at experiments at CERN for HEP data analyses.
-Traditionally, ROOT is accessed through the C++ interface, however many analysis tasks can be more succintly expressed and evaluated in a more high level language.
+CMSSW is a data analysis library widely used at experiments at CERN for HEP data analyses.
+Traditionally, CMSSW is accessed through the C++ interface, however many analysis tasks can be more succintly expressed and evaluated in a more high level language.
 Julia provides the much of the flexibility of Python with much of the speed of bare-metal C.

 Presently, this library is used throughout at least one CMS analysis.